GoncaloMatias1/ES_Project2/README.md

 ## Sprint 1

 ### Summary
- - During this sprint we managed to implement some of the planned user stories, however, as some turned out to be more complex than initially anticipated, we were not able to implement everything.
+ - During this sprint, we managed to implement some of the planned user stories, however, as some turned out to be more complex than initially anticipated, we were not able to implement everything.
 Others were practically implemented, all that remains is to add the page-switching logic.
 Now that we know what went wrong in sprint 1, we want to improve and avoid making the same mistakes.

 ### Implemented Functionalities